smithy-lang/smithy-rs/design/src/docs/anatomy.md

 ## Upgrading a Model Service

-Notice that we can "upgrade" a model service to a HTTP service using `FromRequest` and `IntoResponse` described in the prior section:
+We can "upgrade" a model service to a HTTP service using `FromRequest` and `IntoResponse` described in the prior section:

 ![Upgrade Data Flow Diagram](imgs/upgrade-dfd.png)

-This formalized by the [`Upgrade<Protocol, Op, S>`](https://github.com/awslabs/smithy-rs/blob/4c5cbc39384f0d949d7693eb87b5853fe72629cd/rust-runtime/aws-smithy-http-server/src/operation/upgrade.rs#L76-L84) HTTP service.
+This is formalized by the [`Upgrade<Protocol, Op, S>`](https://github.com/awslabs/smithy-rs/blob/4c5cbc39384f0d949d7693eb87b5853fe72629cd/rust-runtime/aws-smithy-http-server/src/operation/upgrade.rs#L76-L84) HTTP service.
 The `tower::Service` implementation is approximately:

 ```rust
 impl<P, Op, S> Service<http::Request> for Upgrade<P, Op, S>